AokoMercyline/Ghana-Akan-Names/README.md

 * Commiting my work and push them to git hub
 *
 ## Known Bugs
-* None so far and incase of any,share it with me.
+* None so far and incase of any,share it out with me.
 ## BDD

 ## Technologies Used